Fade Away Scourable Wool Marker

-“Wool classers can remove stained wool before it reaches the market” says National association executive director Bruce Abbot.1
+“Wool classers can remove stained wool before it reaches the market”, says Bruce Abbot, National association executive director.1

-“Staining on wool must be stamped out at source – on farms”, New Zealand Woolscouring Chief Executive Nigel Hales says.2
+“Staining on wool must be stamped out at source – on farms”, says Nigel Hales, New Zealand Woolscouring Chief Executive.2

-Working in conjunction with Chemz, a local aerosol company, we scientifically developed and tested a fading, scourable wool marker formulation.
+Working in conjunction with Chemz, a local aerosol company, we scientifically developed and tested a fading, Fade Away Scourable Wool Marker formulation.
 We then trialled the product on several properties, on 360 sheep, and with the support from CP Wools and Kells Wool perfected the formulation.

-The outcome is “FADE AWAY” a revolutionary scourable stock marker.
+The outcome is Fade Away Scourable Wool Marker.
 The blemish on the wool is scourable (independently tested through a wool scouring plant) leaving little to no trace of tainting of foreign contamination.

 Fade Away sits on top of the wool and is not absorbed into the fibre.
 What colour does creep into the fibres is scourable, unlike other spray wool markers on the market that stain even further if the fleece gets wet.
 Fadeaway does not behave in the same manner.

-Fade Away has shown to last up to 5 months on the fleece allowing plenty of time to identify marked stock.
+Fade Away Scourable Wool Marker has shown to last up to 5 months on the fleece allowing plenty of time to identify marked stock.

 Fade Away has been developed by New Zealand companies for New Zealand farmers, has been approved for use by MPI and is proudly distributed by AHD Ltd 1229 Maraekakaho Road Hastings Hawke’s Bay.